isabellyrocha/pipetune/README.md

 <a name="input.data"></a>
 ## Input Data

 > The input data is formatted in h5py.
-The binaries are not uploaded to this repository because of file size limitations.
+The binaries are not uploaded to this repository because of Github's file size limitation.
 Please request binaries!

 <a name="online"></a>
 ## Running Offline Tuning Experiments